An attractive shrub or tree-myrtle, reaching 30 metres tall.

 See references for cultivars available.

 This species is referred to by many now as Syzygium smithii after a scientific reclassification which results in a larger Syzygium group.
-Please note that NSW Herbarium does not agree with this reclassification and is retaining Acmena smithii
+Please note that NSW Herbarium does not currently agree with this reclassification and is retaining Acmena smithii.

-Can regenerate from seed bank after fire as well as branch shoots and suckering stems/trunks.
+This species can regenerate from seed bank after fire as well as branch shoots and suckering/coppicing stems/trunks.

-Acmena – named for Acmenes (Greek) – a specific nymph (or fairy) from Greek mythology.
+Acmena – named after Acmenes (Greek) – a specific nymph (or fairy) from Greek mythology.
 Perhaps referring to the sacredness of the myrtle to Venus.

 smithii – named in honour of James Edward Smith (1759 – 1828), English botanist and founder of the Linnaean Society.